 \subsection{The electric field of the radiation part}

 When $\beta$ approaches $1$ for a circulating charge the radiation term of equation (\ref{eqn:retFieldsE}) yields the dominant contribution to the electric field.
-The mean radial field should be equal to the Coulomb field, in the present case to the field of a charged ring.
+But the mean radial field should be equal to the Coulomb field.
+This will be obtained by the radial component of the radiation over many revolutions.
+In the present case the mean electric field should be equal that of a charged ring.

-The comparison of the electric field of two charges $e$, one circulating at a radius $r_Q$ and one fixed at the center is made in Fig.~\ref{fig:Er-vs-r}.
+The comparison of the electric field with that of one fixed at the center is made in Figure~\ref{fig:Er-vs-r}.
 The full line represents the centered charge, and the $+$-signs come from the radial radiation field of the moving one given by eq.(\ref{eqn:FieldEr}).
 The latter was averaged over the surface of the sphere with radius $r$ over the interval $[10^{-4}\le\Delta\phi\le 2\pi]$ with $\Delta\phi$ the deviation of $\phi$ from the singularity, and over $[0.001\le\vartheta\le 0.82 \pi /2]$ (and symmetric to the mid plane).

-The field is still not spherical symmetric at a distance of $r=10^3 r_Q$ as shown in Fig.~\ref{fig:Er-vs-Theta}.
+The electric field is still not spherical symmetric at a distance of $r=10^3 r_Q$ as shown in Figure~\ref{fig:Er-vs-Theta}.
 It is averaged there over $\Delta\phi$ and normalized to that at $\vartheta=0$, and is displayed as a function of $\vartheta$.
-It dominates close to the mid plane as expected.
+It increases toward the mid plane as expected.